 Getting government to change itself isn’t easy, but business leaders’ credibility and influence can make all the difference.
 Business for America is empowering business leaders to help educate the public, advance legislation and ballot initiatives, and improve public policy outcomes.
-Here are our top policy priorities for 2018.
+Here are our top policy priorities.

 The Secure Elections Act.
 Senate Bill 2261 is a commonsense bipartisan measure to address vulnerabilities in our election system, introduced by Senator James Lankford (R-OK) and Senator Amy Klobuchar (D-MN).
 The bill helps states replace outdated electronic voting machines that don’t leave a paper trail, improves election audits, and enhances cybersecurity protocols.

 Technology and data science are starting to transform government — and we’ve barely scratched the surface.
-Our Technology Council will help fulfill technology’s promise to upgrade government.
-The council is investigating and identifying the best technologies for making government more transparent and accountable.
-Research will cover a wide range of ideas from election security to artificial intelligence.
-Findings will be released in 2018.
-Then, in partnership with government stakeholders, the council will help turn the best ideas into reality.
+Our Technology Council will help fulfill technology’s promise to improve our elections, strengthen democratic institutions, and modernize government.
+Our work will cover a wide range of ideas from election security to artificial intelligence.

 To join, co-sponsor, or advise the group, please contact us.

-Business for America is planning our signature event: an annual conference on America’s economy, the future of capitalism, and how government can promote economic prosperity.
+Business for America is planning our signature event: an annual conference on America’s economy, the role of government, the impact of technology, and the future of capitalism.
 This gathering will feature thought leaders in business, technology, economics, government, and politics.
 Talks will highlight the economic cost and social impact of dysfunctional government, proven policy solutions and new innovations, and the future of government and society.